Polish Round Table Agreement: Results

 As a result, real political power was vested in a newly created bicameral legislature and in a president who would be the chief executive.
-Solidarność became a legitimate and legal political party.
+Solidarity became a legitimate and legal political party.
 Free election to 35% of the seats in Sejm and an entirely free election to the Senate was assured.

+The Round Table Agreement also brought more plurality in public media.
+It allowed for the creation of a first, fully independent journal ‘Gazeta Wyborcza’, whose first edition was published on May 8, 1989.
+The politicians of the opposition were invited to the national public media, and the spots of Solidarity were released in public television.
+Simultaneously, Solidarity started to publish their own weekly newspaper ‘Tygodnik Solidarności’, whose editor-in-chief became Tadeusz Mazowiecki.

-The election of 4 June 1989 brought a landslide victory to Solidarność: 99% of all the seats in the Senate and all of the 35% possible seats in Sejm.
-Jaruzelski, whose name was the only one the Polish United Workers' Party allowed on the ballot for the presidency, won by just one vote in the National Assembly.
+The election of 4 June 1989 brought a landslide victory to Solidarity: 99% of all the seats in the Senate and all of the 35% possible seats in Sejm.
+Jaruzelski, whose name was the only one the PZPR allowed on the ballot for the presidency, won by just one vote in the National Assembly.
 The 65–35 division was soon abolished as well, after the first truly free Sejm elections.

-The Round Table sessions were of momentous importance to the future political developments in Poland.
-They paved the way to a free and democratic Poland as well as the final abolition of communism in Poland.